iOmega8561/VirtHandlerWiki/README.md

 ## License

 The website hosted in this repository is distributed under the MIT License.
 See [LICENSE](LICENSE) for more information.

+> [!CAUTION]
+> The VirtHandler logo and any related assets are exclusive property and are protected under &copy; copyright law.
+> Unauthorized use, reproduction, or distribution of the logo is prohibited.

 > [!IMPORTANT]
 > You can consult VirtHandler's End User License Agreement [here](https://iomega8561.github.io/VirtHandlerWiki/eula.html)